 DWS 2021 User Guide (PDF): User guide that provides instructions for using the DWS software.

 ERAS 2021 Season DWS and MyERAS Training - A recording of the "ERAS 2021 Season DSW and MyERAS training” webinar held on May 27, 2020 is now available.
-This videos provides an overview of the DWS and MyERAS functionalities and addresses questions commonly asked by DWS users and applicants.
+This videos provides an overview of the DWS and MyERAS functionality and address questions commonly asked by DWS users and applicants.

 New AAMC data helps medical students develop a smart residency application strategy